Diatomic Bond Order Calculator

 - We developed this tool inspired in Dr. Arijit Das set of innovative and time economic formulae for chemical education (Das, 2013; 2017; 2018; Das, Sanjeev, & Jagannadham, 2014).
 Das methodologies are suitable for computer-based learning (CBL) activities or for developing computer programs for solving chemistry problems.
 Our Hydrocarbons Parser is an example of this.
-In general, students who know how to write computer programs for solving chemistry problems have an edge when taking quantitative courses like analytical chemistry, instrumental analysis, chemometrics, computational chemistry, and similar courses.
+In general, chemistry students who know how to write computer programs for solving chemistry problems have an edge when taking quantitative courses like analytical chemistry, instrumental analysis, chemometrics, computational chemistry, and similar courses.
 They are also better prepared for multidisciplinary research and post-doctoral work than those who cannot code.

 Bond Order Theory

 Bond order (BO) has been defined as the number of chemical bonds between two atoms (Wikipedia, 2018a).
 This definition, though incomplete, is good enough for most diatomic species with up to 20 electrons.
 For instance, for H2 (H-H), O2 (O=O), and N2 (N≡N), BO is 1, 2, and 3, respectively.
 Half values are also possible.

 However, that definition of bond order doesn't hold across all chemical species.
 One can do better by describing BO as an index of shared electrons.
 IUPAC's Gold Book describes BO as the electron population in the region between two atoms of a specie at the expense of electron density in the immediate vicinity of the individual atomic centers (McNaught & Wilkinson, 1997).
 Several authors consider IUPAC's definition a blurry one, and one that is more towards population analyses than towards counting shared electrons (Outeiral, Vincent, Pendás, & Popelier, 2018).